 No. CIAT is impartial and unable to assist in advising you how to respond to the complaint.

-On receipt of a complaint, it is checked by the Practice Department and then sent to you, the member, for answer.
+On receipt of a complaint, it is checked by the Practice Department and then sent to you, the member or affiliate, for answer.
 Following the 28-day timeframe to respond (35 days if overseas), your response will be sent to the complainant for final comment.
 These three stages are then collated into one set of papers and sent to the Honorary Secretary and Chief Executive to evaluate whether any further clarification or information is required by either party.
 You will be kept advised throughout the process.

 The flowchart diagram detailing the stages for a complaint can be viewed here.